francesmx/CV/README.md

 # Frances Maxwell
 ### User Experience & Service Designer with Full Stack Development Skills

 One of the most enthusiastic people you're likely to meet!
-I'm an all-round UX / Service Designer with skills in research, information architecture, usability, eye-tracking, structural and functional design, prototyping and development.

 I have 17 years' digital experience in financial services, telecoms, publishing, government and the arts, and I'm an evangelist for human-centred, data-driven methods.

 ## Things I can do:
 * Carry out research to **understand customer needs** and pain points